Carloscveiga/Stock-Tracker/README.md

 ![Download zip](/img/zip.png)

+Open the folder with your IDE and change directory(cd) to the stock app folder.
+Open terminal and run:

+     cd '.\stock app\'

 Create a new work environment.
-Open terminal and run:
+In the terminal run:

      python -m venv .venv